 In In China: Nomen Est Omen, IP Dragon sets out the alternatives companies face in deciding what to trademark in China, using Shell Oil Company as the example:

 If Shell wants to sell its products in China they can do three things:

 1. Register only its non-Chinese name, this is unwise, because it invites Chinese counterfeiters to jump into the vacuum.

-There are really four primary considerations that go into deciding what to trademark.
+There are four primary considerations that go into deciding what to trademark.
 First, there are the legal issues, which should be handled by a lawyer.
 What is/are the best categories in which to file and what exactly should be filed?
 Second, there are the marketing issues, which should be handled by the marketing team of the company seeking the trademark.
 Thirdly, there are the Chinese linguistic and cultural issues that should be handled by someone both fluent in Mandarin (or maybe even Cantonese or whatever other language is being considered) and knowledgeable about Chinese marketing and culture.
-Lastly, there is the question of money as every additional filing is going to cost money.
+Lastly, there is the question of money as every additional filing will cost money.

 In almost all instances where our client’s trademark has actual meaning (such as the word “Shell”), they have chosen to trademark both the English and the Mandarin of the word.
 Rarely do our clients seek a China trademark in a language other than either English or Mandarin.
-Only around 25% of the time do our clients seek to secure the trademark for a transliterated or phonetic version of their English language trademark.
-Most of the time, they choose to wait and see how their product does in China and then, if it proves successful, they often will come back and register more trademarks on it.
+Around 25% of the time our clients seek to secure the trademark for a transliterated or phonetic version of their English language trademark.
+Most of the time, they choose to wait and see how their product does in China and then, if it proves successful, they will come back and register more trademarks on it.
 Waiting also allows them to see exactly what the Chinese will call their product.
 The downside to waiting is that someone else may register the desired name in the meantime.

-It is also important to remember that registering your trademark in the PRC does not protect you in Hong Kong, Macao or Taiwan (or any other country for that matter.
+It is also important to remember that registering your trademark in the PRC does not protect you in Hong Kong, Macao or Taiwan, or any other country for that matter.